ligato/docs/docs/user-guide/concepts.md

   - value: { phys_address:"62:89:C6:A3:6D:5C" bridge_domain:"bd1" outgoing_interface:"if1" }
 ```

-There were three operations performed.
-The first one is the interface itself that was created and enabled.
+The log shows three operations:

+- `1.
+CREATE` creates and enables interface `if1`.
+<br></br>
-The second operation is marked as `DERIVED` which is an internal KV Scheduler designation, and `WAS-PENDING` meaning the cached value can be resolved.
+- `2.
+CREATE [DERIVED WAS-PENDING]` is marked as `DERIVED` which is an internal KV Scheduler designation. `WAS-PENDING` means the cached value is resolved.
 This operation shows that the interface was added to the bridge domain as defined in the bridge domain configuration.
+<br></br>

-The last operation is marked `WAS-PENDING` as well and represents the L2FIB entry that was cached up until now.
+- `3.
+CREATE [WAS-PENDING]` is marked `WAS-PENDING` and represents the L2FIB entry that was cached up until now.
 Since the bridge domain and interface dependencies were resolved, the L2FIB entry was programmed into the VPP runtime configuration.

-Confirm the VPP runtime configuration with the `agentctl config retrieve` command.
-Partial output:
+Use `agentctl config retrieve` to confirm the VPP runtime configuration.

+Partial command output:
 ```json
 vppConfig:
   interfaces: